Jman420/magisk_selinux_manager/README.md

 # Magisk SELinux Manager
-A Magisk Module for managing SELinux
+A Magisk Module dedicated to the manipulation and analysis of SELinux

 ## Features
   * Set SELinux Mode (Enforcing vs Permissive) at startup